ShaunCurtis/Blazr.ExploringEditContext/README.md

 }
 ```

-So, yes it does exist.
-You can either provide `EditForm` with a context directly or provide a `Model` for it to create one internally.
-In either case, it cascades the context to it's `ChildContent`.
+So, it exists.
+An `EditForm` can be provided with an `EditContext`, or a `Model` from which it creates one internally.
+In either case, it cascades that context to it's `ChildContent`.

 > Note: that the cascaded `EditContext` is fixed.
 Any changes in the edit context will not cause a render cascade in any components capturing the cascaded value.